manishgeekystud/Obsdian-DSA/Strings/Stringg/📖 What to Learn Before Solving String Problems.md

 - Use **HashMap<Character,Integer>** when characters are not fixed.

 - Build muscle memory for **count frequency, compare frequency**.

-👉 Example:

-- Check Anagram (`listen`, `silent`).

-- First Unique Character in a String.

 ---------------------------------------------------------------------
-# Count Frequency & Compare Frequency
+# 2.Count Frequency & Compare Frequency

 ## 1. What it Means